Net worth: how to calculate it for a small business

 Here the business has a positive net worth of £10,000, indicating financial stability.

-Common calculation mistakes can affect your net worth accuracy.
+Common mistakes when calculating can affect your net worth accuracy.
 Avoid these pitfalls:

-- Missing liabilities: Record all debts, including interest and small amounts
+- Record all liabilities: Include every debt, even interest accruals and small amounts

-- Outdated calculations: Recalculate regularly as net worth changes over time
+- Recalculate regularly: Update your figures as net worth changes over time

-- Poor record keeping: Ensure complete, accurate data for reliable results
+- Maintain accurate records: Keep complete data for reliable results

-Using a net worth calculator and other tools can help you keep accurate records and automate your calculations.
+Using a net worth calculator and other tools can help you keep accurate records and automate how you calculate.
 This reduces errors and gives you more confidence in your numbers.

 Net worth vs equity

-Net worth and equity both measure the value remaining after subtracting liabilities from assets.
+Net worth and equity both measure the value remaining after subtracting liabilities from assets, but they're used in different contexts.

 Net worth typically describes overall business value.
 Equity specifically represents an owner's stake in the company, used mainly in finance and investment contexts.

-- Sole proprietors and partnerships often refer to equity as owner's equity, while corporations use shareholder's equity.
-Both mean the same thing.
+- Terminology varies: Sole proprietors use owner's equity, corporations use shareholder's equity, but both mean the same thing

 Net worth vs. profit